Skip to main content

 Nearest station: Prescot

+Take a walk on the wild side this September at Knowsley Safari, offering a fun and unique way to get involved with nature.
+Experience the safari by foot, car, or bus, with all ways accessible and perfect for pushchairs and wheelchairs.
 The safari itself is home to a wide range of animals, from the king of the jungle, the tiger, to nature’s chillest animals, the capybara.
-You can take the park at your own pace as well as stop by one of the regularly scheduled displays to learn even more about the animals you can see.
+You can take the park at your own pace or stop by one of the regular exhibitions showcasing the animals.

 Experience some of nature’s most exotic animals with your loved ones at Knowsley Safari and save on travel with a family ticket from Northern.